Distortion from spheres into Euclidean spaces: Fixed-point theory for set-valued functions

-The first major result in this area was the celebrated fixed-point theorem of Kakutani \cite{Kakutani1941}.
-If $E$ has an affine structure, denote by $CC(E)$ the set of non-empty, closed, and convex subsets of $E$.
+The first major result in this area was the celebrated fixed-point theorem of Kakutani \cite{Kakutani1941}, which generalizes Brouwer's fixed-point theorem \cite{Brouwer1911}.
+If $E$ has an affine structure, denote by $CC(E)$ the set of nonempty, closed, and convex subsets of $E$.

-\begin{theorem}[Kakutani] Let $X \subset \real^n$ be nonempty, compact, and convex.
-If $F : X \to CC(X)$ is upper semi-continuous, then $F$ has a fixed point. \end{theorem}
+\begin{thm}[Kakutani] Let $X \subset \real^n$ be nonempty, compact, and convex.
+If $F : X \to CC(X)$ is upper semi-continuous, then $F$ has a fixed point. \end{thm}

+This was generalized to nonempty, compact, and convex subsets of arbitrary Banach spaces by Bohnenblust--Karlin \cite{BohnenblustKarlin1950}.